cloudfoundry/docs-cfcr/docs/installing/gcp/index.md

 Configure your load balancers for Kubo by following the procedures in the [Configuring IaaS Routing for GCP](routing-gcp/) topic.

+If you want to use Cloud Foundry for routing instead of IaaS load balancers, see the [Configuring Cloud Foundry Routing](../cf-routing/) topic.

 ##Step 3: Deploy Kubo

 After deploying BOSH for Kubo and configuring your load balancers, continue to the [Deploying Kubo](../deploying-kubo/) topic to finish the Kubo installation.